yechengxi/deconvolution/README.md

  # Network Deconvolution

+ ## FAQ
+ ### Why is it called deconvolution?

+Imagine you have a sharp signal I. However, nature is applying a blur to the signal so what you observe is: B=K*I. This blurred signal makes machine learning very hard.

+What we want to do is a deconvolution that recovers the clear/white signal I=inv(K)*B. And we use this deconvolved signal for kernel learning in the CNN.
+The blur is measured by the square root of the covariance.

  ## Environment

  Our code was developed and requires Ubuntu 14 or greater, and python 3.5 or greater.